-We provide daily activities to encourage physical, social, emotional, language, and cognitive development in our Early Childhood Education, Before and After School Enrichment (BASE) programs and Summer Camp.
-These activities are designed to represent the children's cultures and communities and to help your child develop at his or her own pace.
+We provide daily activities that encourage physical, social, emotional, language, and cognitive development.
+These activities are designed to reflect the children's cultures and communities and to help your child develop at his or her own pace.
 Activities include opportunities to utilize familiar and new materials, pictures, and experiences.
-Weekly activity plans are prepared in all of our Youth Development programs in accordance with these goals and developmentally appropriate practices.
+Weekly activity plans are prepared in accordance with these goals and developmentally appropriate practices.
 To ensure we provide a comprehensive program, your child will experience:

-- Daily opportunities for active physical play such as active games, sports, dancing, running, jumping, climbing, or exploring the environment.
-When possible, these activities will take place outdoors. - Daily opportunities for socialization, conversation, relaxation, and quiet activities such as board or card games, reading or studying. - Weekly opportunities to participate in projects that require an extended time period to complete in science, math, social studies, language arts, cooking, drama, creative arts, or music topics. - Multiple opportunities to take responsibility consistent with their ages for choosing, planning, completing, and evaluating their own activities.
-Such activities will include teacher scheduled activity blocks, child's self-led activities and self-interest time. - Enriched and Diverse activities that reflect the various communities, languages, and cultures of the children in attendance.
+- Multiple daily opportunities for active physical play such as active games, sports, dancing, running, jumping, climbing, or exploring the environment.
+When possible, these activities will take place outdoors. - Daily opportunities for socialization, conversation, relaxation, and quiet activities such as board or card games, reading or studying. - Weekly opportunities to participate in projects that require an extended time period to complete in such topics as science, math, social studies, language arts, cooking, drama, creative arts, or music. - Opportunities to take responsibility consistent with their ages for choosing, planning, completing, and evaluating their own activities.
+Such activities will include scheduled activity blocks, child's choice activities and self-interest time. - Enriched and Diverse activities that reflect the various communities, languages, and cultures of the children in attendance.